 You and your dog are together all day long, no matter where you go!
 But what about when you’re shopping at Lowes?
-Can you take your dog to Lowes and into the store with you?
+Can you take your dog to Lowe’s home improvement store with you?
 Are dogs allowed in Lowes?

 When your dog hears the car keys, he knows something is up!
 You’re going somewhere in the car, and he wants to go along!
 There are times when “no” just doesn’t work, and you have to take your dog along!
 It happens to all of us at some point!

 And what about pet parents who have service dogs?
 Services are by your side everywhere you go.
-Service dogs provide help when you need it.
-But are they allowed in Lowes?
+Only service dogs are emotional support animals, they give help when pet owners need it.

 Lowes Dog Policy

 It seems that back in 2012, Lowes created an official pet policy for their stores.
-The store’s pet policy is that they only allow dogs that are proven service dogs.
-These dogs must stay on a leash, under control, and pet parents must clean up after their dogs.
+The home depot’s pet policy is that they only allow dogs that are proven service dogs.
+These dogs must stay on a leash, under control, and pet parents must clean up after their furry friends.

-But what about all the people who take their dogs into Lowes?
+But what about all the people who take their pooches into Lowes?
 Or what about all the dogs you’ve seen at your local Lowes?
 They can all be service dogs, can they?

 Management May Not Enforce the Lowes Dog Policy

-The confusing thing is that not all Lowes stores enforce the dog policy.
-It seems that each store has its own policy in regards to whether or not dogs can be in their specific store.
+The confusing thing is that not all Lowes stores enforce the dog-friendly policy.
+It seems that each store has its own company policy in regards to whether or not dogs can be in their specific store.

-This means that the management in some stores may overlook dogs in their store, while Lowes management in other store locations will enforce their pet policy.
+This means that the management in some stores may overlook dogs in their hardware store, while Lowes store manager in other store locations will enforce their pet policy.
 How confusing is that?

 So, Lowes in different locations may be pet-friendly, while other stores are not.
 Our advice is that if you’d like to take your dog into a particular Lowes, then call ahead and ask the management if they allow dogs or not.
 This way, you’ll know whether or not it’s OK to take your canine companion to that store.